What Is Tendonitis?

 The 1st step for conservative treatment of your tendonitis is to reduce the swelling to "open up" the area for more blood flow.
 Anyone in the health-care business knows that your blood supplies the oxygen and much needed nutrients required to heal sesamoiditis injuries.
 This is why for years doctors, trainers and other medical professionals have recommended RICE (Rest, Ice, Compression, Elevation) to treat the pain and swelling of fresh injuries, chronic pain, and after any re-injury.

-This is important because once blood vessels are blocked or damaged, they can no longer carry oxygenated blood through the tissue and tissue cells begin to break-down.
-Without cold compression therapy cellular break-down and tissue damage continues as the cells don't get the oxygen they need to survive.
+This is important because once blood vessels are blocked or damaged, they can no longer carry oxygenated blood through the tissue and tissues begin to break-down.
+Without cold compression, tissue break-down continues as they don't get the oxygen they need to survive.
 By limiting the amount of damage done to your tendon, you also limit the amount of healing that needs to occur.
 This is a very important step to heal tendon injuries faster and with less pain!
 This is why you need to treat your tendonitis right when you first notice the pain, when you have swelling / inflammation, or directly after a re-injury.
 Applying a Cold Compress or Ice Pack right away will stop the damage immediately and unblock your blood vessels to let your body's natural blood flow in to start healing the tissue.

 Use Cold Compression Ice Packs:

-- 24 to 72 hours after your initial injury or when you first notice pain and swelling around your tendon to stop cellular damage, relieve pain, and decrease swelling.
+- 24 to 72 hours after your initial injury or when you first notice pain and swelling around your tendon to stop tissue damage at the microscopic level, relieve pain, and decrease swelling.

 - After exercise, workouts or activity of any kind to prevent re-injury of your tendonitis.